IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-csharp-dotnet.md

 A UID2 sharer is any participant that wants to share UID2s with another participant.
 Raw UID2s must be encrypted into UID2 tokens before sending them to another participant.

 :::important
-The UID2 token generated during this process is for sharing only&#8212;you cannot use it in the bid stream.
-There is a different workflow for generating tokens for the bid stream: see [Tokenized Sharing in the Bid Stream](../sharing/sharing-tokenized-from-data-bid-stream.md).
+The UID2 token generated during this process is for sharing only&#8212;you cannot use it in the bidstream.
+There is a different workflow for generating tokens for the bidstream: see [Tokenized Sharing in the Bidstream](../sharing/sharing-tokenized-from-data-bid-stream.md).
 :::

 The following instructions provide an example of how you can implement sharing using the UID2 SDK for C# / .NET, either as a sender or a receiver.